Deciding whether to file a claim for a patient

 - You must file the claim anyway.

-- You can indicate that the condition is not work-related on the accident report (see Determining Work-Relatedness section in the Attending Doctor's Handbook, page 7).
+- You can indicate that the condition is not work-related on the accident report.

 - You can also inform the patient that the inappropriate filing of a claim may delay coverage by other insurers.